solarslurpi/obsidian-transcriber-plugin/README.md

 ## Commands
 - **Transcribe Audio**: Open a file dialog to select an audio file or enter a YouTube URL for transcription.
-- **Set Transcription Language**: Set the default language for future transcriptions.

-## Examples
-Here's an example of how to use the plugin to transcribe an audio note:
-1. Record your meeting or lecture.
-2. Save the audio file to your computer.
-3. Use the `Transcribe Audio` command in Obsidian to convert the audio to text.

 ## Troubleshooting
 - **No Input Provided**: Ensure you either provide a valid YouTube URL or select an audio file.